EPCCed/2025-10-22_GreenHPC_Bham/episodes/reducing-emissions.md

 **Operational emissions dominate:**

   - Improve the energy efficiency of your HPC systems - this may involve power or frequency capping of the hardware you are providing or purchasing hardware that is more energy efficient for the system use cases.
+(Improves the ratio of `E` to `R`.)
   - Ensure that the power and cooling plant are as efficient as possible to minimise overheads.
+(Reduces `E`.)
   - Enable temporal shifting (either automatically or user controlled) - for example, run workloads with higher power intensities at times when carbon intensity is lower.
+(Reduces `CI`.)
   - Spatial shifting - site HPC systems in locations that have the lowest carbon intensities.
+(Reduces `CI`.)

 **Embodied emissions dominate:**